Author Archives: eejm

 Maria Clotilde’s parents and siblings; Credit – Wikipedia

 Just days after giving birth to her last child, Maria Clotilde’s mother Adelheid fell ill after attending the funeral of her mother-in-law.
-Adelheid herself died four days later, on January 20, 1855, leaving 11-year-old Maria Clotilde, the eldest of her six surviving children.
+Adelheid died four days later, on January 20, 1855, leaving 11-year-old Maria Clotilde, the eldest of her six surviving children.

 Despite her early death, Adelheid’s actions and character had a great deal of influence on her eldest daughter.
 Dutiful and deeply religious, Maria Clotilde tried to serve as a second mother to her brothers and sister.
 Vittorio Emanuele became King of Sardinia in 1849, a few weeks after his eldest daughter’s sixth birthday.
 He had only occasional contact with his children in the years that followed due to his work toward the unification of Italy and the attention he paid to his numerous mistresses.

 Vittorio Emanuele was eager to gain the support of the United Kingdom and France against Austria during the Wars of Italian Independence.
 To seal a French-Italian alliance, a marriage between Maria Clotilde and a Bonaparte prince was arranged in 1858.
-Emperor Napoleon III’s only son was a toddler at the time so his cousin Napoléon-Jérôme was selected as the Bonaparte groom.
+Emperor Napoleon III’s only son was a toddler so his cousin Napoléon-Jérôme was selected as the Bonaparte groom.
 Napoléon-Jérôme Bonaparte was the son of Jérôme Bonaparte, the brother of Emperor Napoleon I, and Princess Catherine of Württemberg.
 Maria Clotilde was fifteen at the time and Napoléon-Jérôme was 37.

 Maria Clotilde and her husband in 1859; Credit – Wikipedia